StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 )
 ```

+#### Configure dynamic partitions

-- If you want to use dynamic partition attributes, please specify it in properties.
+If you want to use dynamic partition attributes, please specify it in properties.

 ```SQL
 PROPERTIES (